AdrianAntico/AutoQuant/README.md

 <img src="Images/AutoWordFreq_WordCloudImage.png" align="center" width="400" />

-##### **AutoH2OTextPrepScoring()**
-<code>AutoH2OTextPrepScoring()</code> prepares your data for scoring based on models built with AutoWord2VecModel and runs internally inside the AutoH2OScoring() function.
-It cleans and tokenizes your text data.

 ##### **ProblematicFeatures()**
 <code>ProblematicFeatures()</code> identifies columns that have either little to no variance, categorical variables with extremely high cardinality, too many NA's, too many zeros, or too high of a skew.

-##### **AutoDataDictionary()**
-<code>AutoDataDictionary()</code> will pull back data dictionary data from a sql server data warehouse and run queries to pull in data to R. There are several data dictionary types returned, such as returning every table that exists along with every column with metadata information.
-Another good one is to pull back all tables and their counterparts that can be used in joins, along with the joining sql.

 ##### **RemixTheme()**
 <code>RemixTheme()</code> is a specific font, set of colors, and style for plots.